 Jesus said, “I will build my church” (Matthew 6:18).
 The Church as a whole, and the local churches particularly (Revelation 1-3) belong to Jesus!
 He is “the head of the church” (Ephesians 5:23; Colossians 1:18).
 He is the Chief Cornerstone of His Church's foundation (Ephesians 2:20).
 So it makes perfect sense that He would entrust to His Church the foundational ministry of declaring His Word, and especially His Gospel, to the world.

-In sum, I encourage all of you to build your lives safely and securely upon God’s sure foundations:
+In sum, I encourage you to build your lives safely and securely upon God’s sure foundations:

 With these secure foundations in your life, you will never have to experience what Jesus called “a great crash.”